rchtr-chn/Overcoded/README.md

 <h2>💡 My Contributions</h2>

-  as the main programmer of this project, I am tasked to make most of the mechanics that make the game function as intended, such as the main endless runner mechanic, code typing minigame, pop-up virus ads minigame, cellphone notification minigame, etc.
+  As the main programmer of this project, I am tasked to make most of the mechanics that make the game function as intended, such as the main endless runner mechanic, code typing minigame, pop-up virus ads minigame, cellphone notification minigame, etc.

 <h2>📜 Scripts</h2>